Tel: 01268 417630 |

 Dr Bike

-And how about that saddle, do your knees ache after riding?
+How is your saddle, do your knees ache after riding?
 Could be your saddle is too low.
 It's a myth that you need to be able to touch the ground when sitting on the saddle.
 That way, your thigh muscles are not working efficiently to propel you along.
 Raise your saddle by half an inch a week until your legs are nearly, but not quite, straight when sitting on the saddle.
 Now you'll have to leave the saddle when you stop, and put one foot firmly on the ground.
 When you're ready to set off again, all your weight will go into that first pedal stroke and give you a smart getaway.

 For children, and for Bikeability courses, the recommended saddle height is so you can just get your toes on the ground when seated.
 NO lower, or you won't be able to pedal well and you will wobble.